lbdyck/ezmenu/README.md

      TSO %EZMENU menu-data command

+     menu-data is the data file from which the menu is constructed or
+     menu-data is a dataset name referencing the menu data
+        - data.set(menu)    * for a pds member
+        - menu.data.set     * if sequential

-     menu-data is the data file from which the menu is constructed command is optional and is the command to invoke by name
+     command is optional and is the command to invoke by name

 As a ISPF Panel entry:

       CMD(%ezmenu cbtmenu &ztrail)
+      or
+      CMD(%ezmenu 'hlq.menu.pds(cbtmenu)' &ztrail)

 As an ISPF Command Table entry:

        Select Cmd(%ezmenu cbtmenu &zprim)
+       or
+       Select CMD(%ezmenu 'hlq.menu.pds(cbtmenu)' &ztrail)

 # License and Warranty